google-gemini/cookbook/README.md

   </picture>
 </a>

-To run the cookbook notebooks in [IDX](https://idx.dev) change the API Key logic in each note book you want to run:
+To run a notebook in [IDX](https://idx.dev) change the API Key fetching logic in each notebook you want to run:

 ```diff
 - from google.colab import userdata